This page describes the tags and labels you can set on Cloud Storage resources.

 Tags are key-value pairs you can apply to your resources for fine-grained access control.

-Note the following restrictions:
+When using tags, note the following restrictions:

 Tags can be attached to a bucket only after the bucket has been created.

-Tags cannot be applied to Cloud Storage objects.
+Tags cannot be applied to objects.

 You can have a maximum of 50 tag bindings per bucket.